 Ian: I mean that must have been really strange to see Bundeswehr vehicles in and around your barracks and that red beret of Bundeswehr troops.
 Could you remember when you first saw these troops and sort of just thought my goodness the world has turned on its head I would imagine.

-Steffen: I don’t think it was that much of a big deal for me because I never saw West Germany as the enemy right.
+Steffen: I do not think it was that much of a big deal for me because I never saw West Germany as the enemy right.
 So I know other people for them it was unbearable right they had I mean we had rarely seen in any of the educations.
-We had rarely seen pictures of NATO soldiers or so at least I did not maybe also because I wasn’t involved with a lot of weapon stuff.
+We had rarely seen pictures of NATO soldiers or so at least I did not maybe also because I was not involved with a lot of weapon stuff.
 And such maybe those people had more like pictures or whatever they would look out for but for me I never saw that.
-And for me it was more like it wasn’t against the enemy but it was more like yeah this is the reason we need to run these phone lines.
-That was that so yes it was strange to see Bundeswehr cars in our barracks but it wasn’t as earth-shattering as you would think.
+And for me it was more like it was not against the enemy but it was more like yeah this is the reason we need to run these phone lines.
+That was that so yes it was strange to see Bundeswehr cars in our barracks but it was not as earth-shattering as you would think.
 So I mean at this time so many things were changing anyway we were getting Denmark at the beginning of July in 1990.
 So there were so many things I think I found it stranger to see Westmark in our barracks than the actual Bundeswehr cars.

 Ian: What were your commanders telling you about what your position was going to be after reunification?.

-It was more like “you can stay if you like” and the only thing that was pretty clear pretty soon was that our ranks would be cut by one level so to say.
+It was more like "you can stay if you like" and the only thing that was pretty clear pretty soon was that our ranks would be cut by one level so to say.
 So I think most people were cut like one of their ranks because it was also more similar to in terms of responsibility of how the Bundeswehr were running things.
-But that wasn’t that much of a deal for me so that didn’t influence my decision.
+But that was not that much of a deal for me so that did not influence my decision.

 I think the only really strange thing that was going on was so we also received new uniforms before the 3rd of October when the Bundeswehr was taking over.
 All of the barracks and everything and so we received new battle dress and the beret and new boots actually much better boots than we had before.
 Everybody was getting a pocket knife which was also very funny to see that and it was also by the way this was also a signal right.
 In the NVA you were always under the impression that nobody's trusting you at least not from the higher ups there was always this like.
 I talked about the ammunition before right it was probably for security reasons that you were only handed out ammunition at the very last moment.
 Even if it was for educational purposes but maybe it was also for the reason that nobody trusted you right so that's for sure.
 And then you get into this Bundeswehr thing and the very first thing they give you is maybe not the biggest knife but at least something that is more than you ever had in GDR time.